yellowtree/wp-eloquent/readme.md

 # Eloquent Wrapper for WordPress

+This is only a test fork from https://github.com/tareq1988/wp-eloquent with "illuminate/database": "^8.x-dev", "illuminate/pagination": "^8.x-dev"

 This is a library package to use Laravel's [Eloquent ORM](http://laravel.com/docs/5.0/eloquent) with WordPress.

 ## Package Installation